 - 1. The engine coolant must be changed as directed in 5.1 Maintenance Schedule. - 2.
 If maintenance is due, allow the engine to cool before continuing.
-For initial fill, skip to step 5.

 CAUTION: The engine must be allowed to cool down before attempting these procedures.
 Not only is the surface of the engine hot, but coolant temperatures can exceed 190° F (87° C).